Census Act (Northern Ireland) 1969

 The Census Act (Northern Ireland) 1969 (1969 c.
-8 (N.I.)) was an act of the Parliament of Northern Ireland, which was passed on 24 June 1969.
-It enabled ministers to order a census of population in Northern Ireland at intervals of five years or more.
-The Act shares similarities with the Census Act 1920 which provides for censuses in England, Scotland, and Wales.
+8 (N.I.)) is an act of the Parliament of Northern Ireland, concerning the census.
+The act shares similarities with the Census Act 1920 which provides for censuses in England, Scotland, and Wales.
 It remains the primary legislation for conducting censuses in Northern Ireland.

+Background

+Before the passage of the act, there had never been a voluntary question within the census in Northern Ireland.

+Provisions

+In 1984, it was determined by the Director of Public Prosecutions, that magistrates' courts have no jurisdiction to hear prosecutions brought under section 7(2)(a) the act, because these complaints are required to be brought within 6 months of the commission of the offence.

 Schedule

-The Schedule to the Act list the 'Matters in respect of which particulars may be required'.
+The schedule to the act lists the 'Matters in respect of which particulars may be required'.
 They are: